otyeung/zapier_capi_historical_event_sender/README.md

 ### ConversionTime Feature

-The LinkedIn CAPI sender now supports using historical conversion timestamps from your CSV data:
+The LinkedIn CAPI sender now supports comprehensive handling of historical conversion timestamps from your CSV data:

 **Configuration Options:**

 - **Use conversionTime from CSV**: Choose whether to use the `conversionTime` column from your CSV file
+- **Historical Timestamp Handling**: For timestamps older than 90 days, you can:
+  - **Reset to current time**: Automatically update old timestamps to current time
+  - **Skip events**: Exclude events with old timestamps (with detailed explanations)
-- **Automatic validation**: Timestamps are validated to be within the last 90 days
+- **Automatic validation**: All timestamps are validated to be within LinkedIn CAPI requirements
-- **Fallback to current time**: Invalid or missing timestamps automatically fall back to current time
+- **Fallback handling**: Invalid or missing timestamps automatically fall back to current time

+**Data Quality Assurance:**

+- **Email validation**: Every record must have a valid email address
+- **User information rules**: If any user data (title, company, country) is present, both firstName and lastName must be included
+- **Real-time feedback**: Invalid records are skipped with clear explanations of validation failures
+- **Comprehensive reporting**: Final summary shows sent, failed, and skipped records with success rates

 **Benefits:**

 - Send historical conversion events with accurate timestamps
 - Maintain chronological accuracy for conversion attribution
+- Ensure data quality with comprehensive validation
-- Automatically handles edge cases with proper fallbacks
+- Handle edge cases gracefully with proper fallbacks and user choice

 **Example with conversionTime:**